 We’ve written before about the featherless joys of birding (Desert Bighorn Sheep, Western Zebra-tailed Lizard) – those occasions when being out birding puts us in the right place to see other animals doing what they do.
 So on a recent Sea & Sage Audubon trip to the eastern Sierra Nevada, we were treated to the spectacle of a garter snake that had just captured a vole.

 After a lunchtime stop at Mono Lake Park, we took a walk down the boardwalk to see what birds we might find along the north shore of Mono Lake.
-We found large numbers of California Gulls and Eared Grebes, both of which breed on islands in the lake, Ospreys nesting on the tops of tufa columns, and the summer-resident Violet-Green Swallows zipping through the air.
+We found large numbers of California Gulls and Eared Grebes.
+Both species breed on islands in the lake.
+Ospreys were nesting on the tops of tufa columns, and the summer-resident Violet-Green Swallows zipping through the air.

 Garter Snake vs. Vole

 On our way back to the cars, I saw people standing on the edge of the boardwalk.
 They were leaning over, looking at something.
 As I approached, I could hear a high-pitched cry.
 I looked down and saw this Mountain Garter Snake (Thamnophis elegans elegans).
 It had a California Vole (Microtus californicus) in its mouth.
 The vole seemed resigned to its fate, as other than repeated cries, it made no visible effort to escape.
 Likewise, the garter snake did not seem in a rush to swallow the vole.
 I managed a few photos, but we had other birding locations to visit that day.